HorizonUnix/M413IA/README.md

 </p>

 > [!NOTE]
-> - This model contains a CNVi only key lock so it will never support **BCM94360NG**/or you have to buy a NVMe adapter (not tested)s.
+> - This model contains a CNVi only key lock so it will never support **BCM94360NG**/or you have to buy a NVMe adapter (not tested).
 If you still want to have some continuity features, then try the DW series from Dell, like DW1560 or DW1820A.
 # Specification

 | Hardware | Name |